SciML/SciMLBook/README.md

 * [Julia is fast](https://github.com/mitmath/18337/blob/master/lecture1/Julia%20is%20fast.ipynb):  It is unusual for people to compare languages for speed, but one can learn a great deal doing so.
 * [Autodiff](https://github.com/mitmath/18337/blob/master/lecture1/AutoDiff.ipynb ):
-Automatic differentiation is about programming technology more than the mathematics.
+Automatic differentiation is perhaps more about programming language and compiler technology than the mathematics.

 ### Material copied from last year for now: